GodswillUmoh/Building_Polynomial_Relationship/README.md

-# Building_Polynomial_Relationship
+# Building_Polynomial_Linear_Regression
 ## Case Study
-Below is a dataset to predict the salary of an individual based on his job position.
+>Below is a dataset to predict the salary of an individual based on his job position.
 You as a data scientist is saddled with the role of predicting how much the person to be hired earn in his previous company based on his position

 ## Dataset
 |Position	|Level	|Salary|